Bense History, Family Crest & Coats of Arms

-Austria is the ancient homeland of the Bense family.
+Medieval Austria is the ancient homeland of the Bense family.
 Austria, which was originally home to a Celtic people, was conquered by the Roman Empire in about 15 BC Following the fall of Rome, Austria was repeatedly invaded by barbarian tribes, such as the Vandals, Visigoths, and Huns, who swept in from the east.
 During the 5th and 6th centuries, the Alemanni, Avars and Slavs settled Austria.
 The Avars were defeated in 785 by the Frankish Emperor Charlemagne, who set up the East Mark, which later became known as the Österreich.
 Austria was ruled by the Babenburger dynasty until 1278, when they were succeeded by the Hapsburg dynasty, which ruled Austria until the 20th century.

 Early Origins of the Bense family

-Austria, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
+The surname Bense was first found in Austria, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Early History of the Bense family
+Important Dates for the Bense family

 Bense Spelling Variations

-Westphalia.
+Many cultural groups lived in the German states in medieval times.
+Each had its own dialect and traditions, and unique variations of popular names.
+Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Bense include Benz, Benns, Bennze, Benze, Bennse, Bense, Bensz and others.

 Early Notables of the Bense family (pre 1700)